 With so many global travel restrictions and border closures in place at the moment due the chaos caused by Covid-19, navigating travel and flights has never been harder.

-Since the beginning of the coronavirus and during New Zealand’s lockdown xtravel have been giving advice to and repatriating many people home to over 50 countries including those in the South Pacific, South America, Europe, Asia and North America.
-We’ve helped over 1000 people with flights and advice and as borders start to reopen and travel restrictions are loosened we are able to help even more people find a flight home.
+Since the beginning of the pandemic and during New Zealand’s lockdown xtravel have continued working, keeping abreast of the changing restrictions and requirements, giving advice to and repatriating many people home to over 50 countries including those in the South Pacific, South America, Europe, Asia and North America.
+We’ve helped over 2000 people with flights and advice and as borders start to reopen and travel restrictions are loosened we are able to help even more people find a flight home.

 How does a repatriation flight work?

 There are a few different types of flights available for people trying to get home.

 - Embassy organised flights: these are flights that travel to the specific country of that embassy.
 These flights now tend to be for those countries whose borders still remain closed to commercial flights.
 Most countries have now opened their borders to at least their own citizens, so we are now seeing less and less of these particular types of flights.

 - Private charter flights: private charter flights might be organised by different companies trying to get employees home such as those flights organised for seasonal fruit picking staff in New Zealand or film crew who may need to travel either as a group or into a country that doesn’t have open borders.